 The fund will be available for creators in the US & India – until the feature expands into more markets.

-Local communication and connection was a huge priority throughout the pandemic, and Facebook Neighbourhoods facilitates this as a separate element within Facebook, as local communities can connect through a Neighbourhoods profile.
+Local communication and connection was a huge priority throughout the pandemic, and Facebook Neighborhoods facilitates this as a separate element within Facebook, as local communities can connect through a Neighborhoods profile.

-What is interesting is the fact Neighbourhoods has a local business recommendation feature, allowing neighbours to vote on businesses and places in the area.
+What is interesting is the fact Neighborhoods has a local business recommendation feature, allowing neighbors to vote on businesses and places in the area.

-The idea of Facebook Neighbourhoods can usher in a move of more localised marketing, reaching people who live in local communities to promote hyper-relevant businesses or services, based on nearby locations.
+The idea of Facebook Neighborhoods can usher in a move of more localised marketing, reaching people who live in local communities to promote hyper-relevant businesses or services, based on nearby locations.

 Competitor Nextdoor is another local connection app that has picked up popularity during the pandemic.
 Nextdoor had an 80% increase in users in the early months of the pandemic, with a need to connect to local communities being greatly needed.

 Discord is a VoIP (Voice Over Internet Protocol), instant messaging and digital distribution platform, where users can form communities and communicate with voice and video calls, as well as text messaging and multimedia sharing in private chats or servers.

 The platform now wants to make it easier to find interest-specific communities.
 The voice event room feature that Discord rolled out was the starting point, now the platform is looking to highlight these voice event rooms through a Stage Discovery portal – a way for users to connect with new communities through live audio events.

 Soon servers will be able to list public events, allowing anyone to drop in.